HOW LONG IS YOUR YARDSTICK?

 Also He spoke this parable to some who trusted in themselves that they were righteous, and despised others: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector.
 I fast twice a week; I give tithes of all that I possess.’
 And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!’
 I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”

 There can be no assumption of righteousness based on any sort of affiliation with any earthly organization or movement.
 This Pharisee assumed his position and affiliation with the Pharisee sect brought him some form of overt righteousness above all others.
 It did not.
 This man the Pharisee observed in the distance, this tax collector, the Pharisee simply lumped together with extortioners, adulterers and, for good measure, pretty much any other "unjust" man he felt might walk the earth.
-All evil or deficient persons were equivalent to this tax collector in the view of this Pharisee and he, of course, exempted himself from such scrutiny, so never measured himself against his own righteousness yardstick.
+All evil or deficient persons were equivalent to this tax collector in the view of this Pharisee and he, of course, exempted himself from such scrutiny, so he never measured himself against his own righteousness yardstick.
 When he looked in the mirror he saw only perfection without blemish.

 This Pharisee was likely not far off base in his outward assessment of this tax collector's character, but he had no way to see this man's heart to see the real man beneath.
 A tax collector was often a brute beast who laid waste to people and property in order to extract tax money.
 This is what was expected of him, it was just part of the job.
 A tax collector was much like a shakedown artist not far from what is depicted as an “enforcer” in mob movies.
 One who collects “protection money” for "da boss" and if one chooses not to pay what they owe "da boss", the enforcer would then just breaka their legs.
 But it was for their own protection, of course, so something worse wouldn't happen to them next time.
 That was the life of a tax collector and they were generally hated among the population.
 All tax collectors were considered unscrupulous simply by association with the position, even if they were doing their job fairly.
 Many were thieves, skimming taxes off the top, then overcharging citizens to cover their tracks.
-We can see this in the story of Zacchaeus, a chief tax collector who became very wealthy by way of fraud and intimidation but then had a change of heart:
+We can see this in the story of Zacchaeus, a chief tax collector, who became very wealthy by way of fraud and intimidation but had a change of heart:

 Jesus entered Jericho and was passing through.
 A man was there by the name of Zacchaeus; he was a chief tax collector and was wealthy.
 He wanted to see who Jesus was, but because he was short he could not see over the crowd.
 So he ran ahead and climbed a sycamore-fig tree to see him, since Jesus was coming that way.
 When Jesus reached the spot, he looked up and said to him, “Zacchaeus, come down immediately.
 I must stay at your house today.”
 So he came down at once and welcomed him gladly.
 All the people saw this and began to mutter, “He has gone to be the guest of a sinner.”
 But Zacchaeus stood up and said to the Lord, “Look, Lord!
 Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount.”
 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 For the Son of Man came to seek and to save the lost.”